 The incredible tail

-Cheetah are only around 1.2 meters long and almost half that length is made up by the tail.
+Cheetahs are only around 1.2 meters long and almost half that length is made up by the tail.

-When running at such incredible speeds the tail is like a rudder, used to maintain side to side balance.
+When running at such incredible speeds, the tail is like a rudder, used to maintain side-to-side balance.
 It’s also a counterweight, so the cheetah can throw its weight forward without over-balancing.

-Without such a long tail the cheetah could still run but would spin and crash, like a sports car without a high-quality steering system.
+Without such a long tail, the cheetah could still run but would spin and crash, like a sports car without a high-quality steering system.

-Heart, lungs and nostrils
+Heart, lungs, and nostrils

 Beneath the compacted rib cage is an oversized heart, capable of delivering vast amounts of blood to the muscles when needed.
 It’s strong and fast, able to instantly switch from resting to sprinting mode.